jayantsingh123/Enron-Project/README.md

 Random forests have been a popular classification algorithm which is least likely to overfit because of averaging as well as low bias.
 On top of that, it has an in-built feature selection algorithm.
 To begin with, we will construct a simple random forest classifier.
 No feature engineering will be introduced.
 Only original set of features will be used.
 One of the main aspects of implementing Random Forests is selection of optimal value of the hyperparameters.
 For our discussion, we focus on tuning following hyper parameters; number of Decision trees(i.e. estimators), number of features selected for splitting at a tree node, and maximum depth of the tree.

+##### Hyperparameter Tuning Using AUC

+The above mentioned hyperparameters can be tuned using cross validation together with AUC as the performance metric.
+AUC has been chosen as the metric because of the reasons mentioned earlier.
+In addition to tuning of hyperparameters, we also plan to use AUC to find the suitable value of threshold probability.
+This is a novel approach discussed in our analysis.

+In most of the instances, we use the in-built methods, i.e. gridsearchcv or randomized search to find the optimal values for hyperparameters.
+The method divides the data into folds, and calculates the average of the suitable metric across all folds to choose the optimal values for hyper parameter.
+But if the dataset is considerably small, as in our case, dividing the dataset into several folds does not provide enough points in each validation set.
+Therefore, a different approach has been implemented here.
+Here are the main steps of this algorithm:

+* For each parameter combination;
+    * Perform 5-fold validation on train set,
+    * Predict probabilities on each fold,
+    * Concatenate the predicted probbailities to get enough sample size,
+    * Use the concatenated list of predicted probabilities together with the entire set of true labels to obtain the AUC.

+Using this approach, we get an opportunity to test the performance of a given parameter combination on significantly larger data.
+At the same time, it provides a smoother ROC curve.
+The set of parameters that provides highest AUC is chosen as the optimal set.
+Moreover, we plot the histogram for the predicted probabilities corresponding to value of hyper parameters.